Skip to main content

 To visualize Issue occurrence at the fleet level, you can create Issue Charts.
 Issue Charts group together related Issues and allow you to visualize their occurrence over time.

-Additionally, you can visualize the occurrence of an Issue over different Software Versions, Hardware Versions and Cohorts using the distribution visualization charts present in the Issue details view:
+Additionally, you can visualize the occurrence of an Issue over different Software Versions, Hardware Versions, Cohorts, and current Device Attribute values using the distribution visualization charts present in the Issue details view:

 Issue distribution